A substance added to an oil product in order to improve its properties.

 International Energy Agency (IEA)

-The International Energy Agency includes all OECD Member countries with the exception of Chile, Iceland, Israel, Mexico, and Slovenia (however, since 2010 Chile is a Candidate Country for IEA membership).
+The International Energy Agency includes all OECD Member countries with the exception of Chile, Colombia, Costa Rica, Iceland, Israel, Latvia and Slovenia (however, Chile Colombia and Israel are Candidate Countries for IEA membership).

 A refining process that alters the fundamental arrangement of atoms in the molecule without adding or removing any atoms from the original material.
 Isomerisation is used to convert normal butane into isobutane (iC4), an alkylation process feedstock, and normal pentane and hexane into isopentane (iC5) and isohexane (iC6) (high octane gasoline components).